crossbario/autobahn-python/examples/twisted/wamp/README.md

   * [Options](pubsub/options): use of PublishOptions and SubscribeOptions
   * [Unsubscribe](pubsub/unsubscribe): listen to events for a limited time

-### WAMPlet Examples

-These are some larger examples, implemented as pluggable "WAMPlets".
-These can also serve as skeletons to base your own WAMPlets from, should you wish to package components like this.

- * [votegame](wamplet/votegame): a collaborative voting "game" to decide the most amazing fruit.
-Updates votes amongst all clients in realtime
- * [wampirc](wamplet/wampirc): shows some simple bridging between IRC and WAMP, exporting private messages to the bot as WAMP publish()-es
- * [wamplet1](wamplet/wamplet1): just a minimal skeleton

 ### App Examples

 _We still need to explain these.
 For starters, here's the list:_